tsurdilo/my-temporal-dockercompose/README.md

 which should show the temporal and temporal_visiblity dbs

 (You can do this via Portainer as well, this just shows the "long way")

+In addition let's check out the rings in cluster:

+    tctl adm cl d

+You should see two members for frontend, matching and history service rings.
+One for the worker service (typically you dont need to scale worker service)

 ### Health check service containers